DanielMuller/ses-email-forward/README.md

 * A role with the relevant rights (Administrator if you are lazy)
 * NodeJS 12, ideally with nvm
 * Use a region in which "EMail Receiving" is available
+* Manually created SNS queues for bounces and complaints.
+All domains need to use the same queues

+## Whitelist domains
+You need to whitelist all domains that you want to use.
+Including domain aliases and the domain used for global bounces defined in the settings as _sender_.

 ## Setup
 ```bash